MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/disable-access-to-services-while-assigning-user-licenses.md

 In dem vom  `Get-MsolAccountSku`-Befehl zurückgegebenen Ergebnis gilt Folgendes:

 - **AccountSkuId** is a subscription for your organization in \<OrganizationName>:\<Subscription> format.
-Der ist der Wert, den Sie bei der Registrierung \<OrganizationName> bei Microsoft 365 angegeben haben, und ist für Ihre Organisation eindeutig.
+Der ist der Wert, den Sie bei der Registrierung in Microsoft 365 und \<OrganizationName> für Ihre Organisation eindeutig angegeben haben.
 The \<Subscription> value is for a specific subscription.
 For example, for litwareinc:ENTERPRISEPACK, the organization name is litwareinc, and the subscription name is ENTERPRISEPACK (Office 365 Enterprise E3).

 - **ActiveUnits** ist die Anzahl der Lizenzen, die Sie für das Abonnement erworben haben.